Universal and Dynamic Locally Repairable Codes with Maximal Recoverability via Sum-Rank Codes: Introduction

 1) We obtain the first general MR-LRCs for arbitrary unequal localities and local distances with global field sizes that are not exponential in $ gr $, in contrast with \cite{kadhe, kim}.

-2) We obtain further field size reductions on MR-LRCs compared to \cite{gabrys} (which assumes equal localities and local distances) whenever $ r \leq h $, that is, $ k \leq r(g-1) $ (recall that $ k \leq gr $ due to the local redundancy).
+2) We obtain further field size reductions on MR-LRCs compared to \cite{gabrys} (which assumes equal localities and local distances) whenever $ r \leq h $ (see Subsection \ref{subsec other LRC}).
 Both small $ r $ and $ h $ are desirable in DSSs applications.
 Which regime, $ r \leq h $ or $ h < r $, is more desirable depends on the particular application.
-Observe however that large $ r $ defeats the purpose of LRCs, and $ h $ is the extra number of correctable erasures compared to Cartesian products ($ h = 0 $), hence is expected to grow somehow as $ gr $ grows.
-See also Example \ref{example second intro}.
+Observe however that large $ r $ defeats the purpose of LRCs, and $ h $ is the extra number of correctable erasures compared to the Cartesian product of the local codes (the case $ h = 0 $), hence is expected to grow somehow as $ gr $ grows.
+See Example \ref{example second intro} in Subsection \ref{subsec other LRC}.

-3) In contrast with most LRCs (e.g. \cite{gopalan, kamath, lastras, papailio-LRC, song, tamo-matroid, tamo-barg, zeh-multiple, chen-hao, gopalan-MR, blaum-RAID, blaum-twoparities, hu}), our construction is a) \textit{Universal}: The same architecture and outer code admits any family of $ g $ local linear codes (MDS or not) with localities up to $ r $, which in particular enables partitioning localities or obtaining multi-layer MR-LRCs, where local codes are in turn MR-LRCs; and b) \textit{Dynamic}: Arbitrary changes of local linear codes are possible, always preserving the MR condition and optimal global distance, without global recoding or changes in architecure or outer code; one simply needs to perform efficient local recodings, usually over the much smaller local fields.
-Although MR-LRCs with $ \delta > 2 $ (e.g. \cite{blaum-RAID, gopalan-MR, gabrys}) admit puncturing, hence changes in local distances (this seems not to be possible without the MR condition), changing localities without global recoding seems difficult.
+3) In contrast with most LRCs (e.g., \cite{gopalan, kamath, lastras, papailio-LRC, song, tamo-matroid, tamo-barg, zeh-multiple, chen-hao, gopalan-MR, blaum-RAID, blaum-twoparities, hu, gabrys, neri, guruswami-MR}), our construction is a) \textit{Universal}: The same architecture and outer code admits any family of $ g $ local linear codes (MDS or not) of dimensions up to $ r $; and b) \textit{Dynamic}: Arbitrary changes of local linear codes are possible, always preserving the MR condition and optimal global distance, without global recoding or changes in architecure or outer code; one simply needs to perform efficient local recodings, usually over the much smaller local fields.
+See Section \ref{sec dynamic properties} for details.
+Although MR-LRCs with $ \delta > 2 $ (e.g., \cite{blaum-RAID, gopalan-MR, gabrys}) admit puncturing, hence changes in local distances (this seems not to be possible without the MR condition), changing localities without global recoding seems difficult.
 In addition, our construction allows file components and local groups to be added, removed or updated without global recoding.
 Universality and dynamism are of interest in DSSs, where one may want to adapt to new configurations over time without recoding all of the stored data.
-For instance, certain nodes become hot data in different periods and require smaller locality at different moments.
 Universality and dynamism are shared by the particular cases $ r = 1 $ (Reed-Solomon codes with local replication) and $ h = 0 $ (Cartesian products).